RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`WARNING: Old logfile is locked [...].`**
     - *Cause:*   Raised by the `logging_start(logfile_name)` function (multiple classes) when the logfiles are locked by another process.
 The parenthesis `[...]` indicates the concerned run task.
     - *Remedy:*  Ensure that the logfiles of the concerned module are not opened in any other process or program.

+ - **`WARNING: PlantExisting.shp is corrupted or non-existent.`**
+    - *Cause:*   Raised by the `ProjectMaker/s20_plantings_delineation/`'s `main()` function when it could not process the existing plants shapefile.
+    - *Remedy:*  Ensure that existing plants (`ProjectMaker/ProjectName/Geodata/Shapefiles/PlantExisting.shp`) is correctly set up [according to the descriptions in the wiki](ProjectMaker#pminp31).
+However, this raster is not absolutely required.

  - **`WARNING: Substituting user-defined crit. lifespan (...) with ....`**
     - *Cause:*   Error raised by the `ProjectMaker/s30_terrain_stabilization/`'s `main()` function when the user-defined critical lifespan for terrain stabilization does not exaclty correspond to the available hydraulic Rasters defined for the provided *Condition*.